RedisLabs/redislabs-docs/content/rc/subscriptions/view-fixed-subscription.md

 The following sections provide more details.

-## Change subscription plan
+## Upgrade subscription plan

-Use the **Change plan** button to update your Fixed subscription tier, your high availability settings, or your payment method.
+Use the **Upgrade plan** button to update your Fixed subscription tier, your high availability settings, or your payment method.

-{{<image filename="images/rc/button-subscription-change-plan.png" alt="Use the Change plan button to change selected Fixed subscription detils." >}}{{< /image >}}
+{{<image filename="images/rc/button-subscription-upgrade-plan.png" alt="Use the Upgrade plan button to change selected Fixed subscription detils." >}}{{< /image >}}

 ### Change subscription tier

-To change your subscription tier, select the desired tier from the list:
+To change your subscription tier, select the desired tier from the list and select the **Upgrade plan** button:

 {{<image filename="images/rc/subscription-change-fixed-tiers.png" width="75%" alt="Select the desired subscription tier from the ones shown.." >}}{{< /image >}}